 Master Use License: for licensing sound recordings for use in films or TV.

 Independent label record agreement: for your band and an independent record label, covering the details of ownership and making of recordings.

-Inclusion of music-related Q&As from my blog, Dear Rich.
-By the way, if you have a question that’s not addressed in the book, you may want to consult the blog (www.dearrichblog.com) or send me questions at firstname.lastname@example.org.
+By the way, if you have a question that’s not addressed in the book, you may want to consult my blog (www.dearrichblog.com) or send me questions at firstname.lastname@example.org.

 Nolo’s award-winning website has a page dedicated just to this book, where you can:

 DOWNLOAD FORMS - All forms in this book are accessible online.
 After purchase, you can find a link to the URL in Appendix A.

 KEEP UP TO DATE - When there are important changes to the information in this book, we will post updates

 And that’s not all.
 Nolo.com contains thousands of articles on everyday legal and business issues, plus a plain-English law dictionary, all written by Nolo experts and available for free.
 You’ll also find more useful books, software, online services, and downloadable forms.